michaelkacher/waxosuit-io-site/content/tutorials/opa/index.md

 In the case of this tutorial, we're creating a policy that gets evaluated as the default (root) URL.
 For more information on how to create a hierarchy of policies, consult the OPA documentation.

 Set the `OPA_URL` environment variable to `http://0.0.0.0:8181`.
 If you're running OPA on a different address, make sure to set the environment variable appropriately.

+**NOTE** - In this tutorial setting, it's fine to use an unsecured connection to OPA, but in production you will want, at the very least, TLS enabled.
+For more information on securing OPA endpoints, check out the [OPA Documentation](https://www.openpolicyagent.org/docs/latest/security/) on the subject.

 <a name="run"></a>